hsp-iit/prosthetic-grasping-simulation/Assets/3Dmodels/YCB/README.txt

 YCB models downloaded at http://ycb-benchmarks.s3-website-us-east-1.amazonaws.com/

-Actually, chips_can and red_cube are missing at that website.
+Currently, 001_chips_can and red_wood_block are missing at that website.